Rally by Mahomes, Chiefs fuels comeback for sportsbooks - WHIZ News

 “We weren’t too thrilled at the break,” Kornegay said.

-At that point, he added, betting favorite Travis Kelce was cashing in by delivering on the wagers.
+At that point, he added, betting favorite Travis Kelce was delivering on the wagers.
 The Chiefs tight end had three catches for 60 yards at halftime, and his touchdown paid off on a plus-230 proposition bet, meaning a $100 wager would be worth $230.

 “It looked like he was going to have 15 catches in the game,” Kornegay said.
 “I’ve got to give credit to Coach (Andy) Reid and Mahomes for making that type of comeback and scoring that many points in the second half without involving Kelce.
 Kelce really disappeared in the second half.
 I mean, most people in this room couldn’t name two receivers for Kansas City.”